Neo28A/Healthcare_Data_Analysis--Tableau/README.md

 - Data Cleaning & Preprocessing

 ## 📂 How to Use
-1. Open the Tableau file.
+1. Open the dashboard file.
 2. Navigate through the different views and dashboards to explore insights.
 3. Use filters and interactions to customize the analysis.